Benjamin-Blocksom/core-java-blog/posts/thirdpost.md

 layout: layouts/post.njk
 ---

 Here are two ways to distract you in a question about using wrapper classes: call a no-args constructor, or a non-static method with no instantiation of an object of that wrapper class.
-Example?

 ```java
 public class WrapperDistractors {